Quantum Engineering (QEng) M2

 The QEng M2 option explores quantum technologies from a mathematical and computer science perspective.
 Details of the complete programme are given below but in general QEng covers:

+The courses are designed to prepare students for research-level activities and consist predominantly of weekly 3 hour lectures with a few supplementary TDs.
 The program also includes a 4-month personal research project (see PRIM380 below).
 From the months of February/March students will undertake a 6-month research internship in another university or company.
-Examples of previous research internships can be found in the overview presentation QEng_overview_slides.

 Prerequisites: We have no formal prerequisites and will cover the background theory in QEng301.
 However, students that have never studied any quantum information theory or quantum computing before should be willing to engage in QEng301 to prepare themselves for the remaining courses.